-A fund's investment mix is monitored each business day to ensure that it is within its target investment mix ranges.
-The target and actual investment mix are based on:
+A fund's investment mix is monitored each business day to check that it is within its target investment mix ranges.
+The target investment mix and ranges are based on:

-- the cash and cash equivalents held by the fund, and - the asset class of the underlying single-asset-class funds in which the fund invests.
+- the cash and cash equivalents held by the fund, and - the asset class of the underlying single-asset-class funds.